UK Visa Guide

 There are two categories under Tier 4:

 Maximum length of stay under the Tier 4 General route is 3 years for courses below degree level and 5 years for courses at or above degree level.
-Please refer to the UKBA website for exceptions.
+Please refer to the UKVI(UK Visas and Immigration, also known as UKBA) website for exceptions.

 - Tier 4 Child Student: For those aged 17 years and under coming to study at independent fee-paying schools or further education colleges.
-Note – children between 4 and 15 years old may only be educated at independent fee-paying schools.
+Note – children between 4 and 15 years old may only be educated at independent fee-paying schools and are unable to study English Language courses.
 Students aged 16 & 17 can only be assigned a Tier 4 Child CAS for a maximum of 3 years.

 What is the Visa Interview (Credibility Test)?

-- a) Video-linked interview is carried out at the Visa Application Centre (VAC) when students submit their application in their home country.
+- a) Video-linked interviews are carried out at the Visa Application Centre (VAC) when students submit their application in their home country.
 The Interviewing Officer will be based in the UK and the communication will be done via the video-link facility and the Interviewing Officer will be asking a series of questions around student’s intention to study the course with the institution in the UK.

 - Do attend - Failure to attend the interview may result in your application being automatically refused.
 In the event you cannot attend, contact the Visa Office to reschedule.